 Goals : The goals of THR surgery are first and fore-most to restore motion to the hip and ultimately help the patient walk without a limp and pain.

-Before Coming : Shalby Hospitals will notify you when to arrive for admission prior to THR.
-Please bring a list of your current medications, their dosage and medical information from your physician regarding adverse reaction to anaesthesia in the past.
+Before Coming : Orthomax Hospitals will notify you when to arrive for admission prior to THR.
+Please bring a list of your current medications, their dosage and medical information from your physician regarding adverse reaction to anesthesia in the past.
 Bring all the x-rays of your hip and other relevant medical records.
 A complete medical history and thorough examination will be done and if needed special tests may be done prior to surgery.
 Pre-Operative ECG, blood counts and blood clotting functions will be tested and in case of patients with high blood pressure or diabetes mellitus, additional blood test may be done.

 Medication : Medicines used for arthritis like asprin, Ibuprofen, Diclofenac, Naprosyn or any other anti-clotting mechanism and hence need to be stopped 4-5 days before surgery.
 Paracetamol may be used as it has no effect no blood cloting.
 Iron pills may be prescribed twice a day a month prior to surgery to improve the blood haemoglobin.
 They may cause constipation, which can be overcome by soluble fibre foods and fruit juices.
 Some patients may need mild laxatives like milk of magnesia.